pprunty/pprunty.github.io/posts/moores-law.md

 As Artificially Intelligent (AI) systems improve at an exponential rate, are we enhancing our cognitive abilities, or conversely, is our reliance on technology leading to a cognitive decline?

 In 1965, Gordon Moore, co-founder of Intel, observed what would become known today as Moore's Law.
 Moore's Law states that the number of transistors that can be packed onto a piece of silicon doubles approximately every two years.
 Its limit being the size of a single atom.
 _Huh,_ it would probably be a bad idea for them to go any smaller than that right?
+You wouldn't want things to start blowing up...

 <figure>
   <img src="https://patrickprunty.com/images/articles/moores-law.jpg" alt="Moore's Law">